corda/samples-kotlin/Accounts/supplychain/README.md

 flow start ShareAccountTo acctNameShared: BuyerWarehouse, shareTo: ShippingCo flow start ShareAccountTo acctNameShared: BuyerWarehouse, shareTo: Seller
 ```
-This is creating 3 accounts under Buyer's node and sharing with their specific conterpartie's node or account.
+This is creating 3 accounts under Buyer's node and sharing with their specific counterparty's node or account.

 Go to the Seller's node terminal and paste in the following code:
 ```